misudashi/systems/index.md

 ### Weekly Reviews

-I am doing two different weekly reports :

-WR, which are about the Japanese content I consume during my immersion.
+The WJR are about the Japanese content I consume during my immersion.
 You can view a list of them here: [[MOC Weekly Japanese Reviews]]#.